NGSEP/NGSEPcore/README.txt

 				  of the reads.
 Default: 0
 	-ignore3 INT		: Ignore this many base pairs from the 3' end of the reads.
 Default: 0
-	-ploidy INT		: Ploidy of the sample to be analyzed.
-				  Default 2
-	-knownSVs FILE		: File with coordinates of known structural variants in GFF format.
 	-knownSTRs FILE		: File with known short tandem repeats (STRs) This is a text file with at least three columns, chromosome, first position and last
 				  position.
 Positions should be 1-based and
 				  inclusive.
+	-knownVariants FILE	: VCF file with variants to be genotyped.
+Only these variants will appear in the output vcf file.
+With this option homozygous calls to the reference allele will be reported
 	-embeddedSNVs		: Flag to call SNVs within STRs.
-Since v2.1.4, STRs are treated as a single locus and hence by default, no SNV will be called within an
+By default, STRs are treated as a single locus and hence no SNV will be called within an STR.
-				  STR.
 	-minSVQuality INT	: Minimum quality score (in PHRED scale) for structural variants.
 Default: 20
 	-genomeSize INT		: Total size of the genome to use during